 What size(s) of brush can you use?
 The WaterColorBot comes with a Crayola watercolor paint set that includes a (small and simple) natural-hair brush.
 The brush holder on the WaterColorBot has a hole of about 0.4" (10 mm) diameter, so you can use larger brushes (or other writing implements, like pens or pencils) that do fit in the holder.

 What types of paint can you use?
-The cutout on the WaterColorBot's lower deck is designed to fit inexpensive and commonly available 8-color watercolor pan sets, including types from Crayola, Prang, and others.
-(A full list of supported paint sets will be maintained as part of our documentation.)
+The cutout on the WaterColorBot's lower deck is designed to fit inexpensive and commonly available 8-color watercolor pan sets, including types from Crayola, Prang, Sargent and others.
+(A library of supported paint sets is maintained as part of our documentation.)
 Artist-grade watercolors are supported in a couple of different ways.
 Once the paint is washed out, the original set of pans can be used as a palette for use with any tube type watercolor paints.
 We will also be creating permanent accessory multi-well palettes (as optional add-ons) that allow you to use tube watercolor paints or high-quality watercolor half pans (for example, those Winsor & Newton).
 We may also be able to offer customized lower decks ("spoilboards") designed to fit particular artist-grade watercolor sets or pans upon request.
 While we have not experimented with them, we also believe that liquid watercolors, tempera paints, and watercolor pencils will all work in the WaterColorBot without any particular difficulty.

 Can the WaterColorBot add more paint to the brush?
 Yes!
 We have a few different painting modes.
 For "automatic" painting (especially when filling in large regions), the software automatically goes and gets more paint-- dipping in water, then swirling around in the correct color paint pan --after painting for a certain distance that you can change in the settings.
 For "manual" painting (e.g., drawing a sketch on the screen for real-time painting), you can turn this off, so that it only re-wets the brush when you ask it to (by clicking the paint pan on the screen)-- this is much more like painting by hand.
 We are still fine-tuning the software before release, but we are likely to leave this as the default mode for real-time sketching.